nabhold/shared/README.md

 Make the correct engineering approach the easiest approach.

 The repository should provide **paved roads**, not bureaucratic obstacles.

-Project teams should be able to adopt established engineering practices with minimal configuration.
+Project teams should be able to adopt established engineering practices — and established interfaces — with minimal configuration.

+---

+## 7. Interface Consistency

+Ensure that services and repositories which need to talk to one another, or to be operated the same way, agree on the same shapes: API contracts, event payloads, error responses, and identifiers.

+A consumer of a NABHOLD service should be able to rely on the same conventions regardless of which service, repository, or team produced it.

+---

+## 8. Data & Compliance Governance

+Provide a common vocabulary for data classification, audit logging, and regulatory obligations (including South African requirements such as POPIA) so that compliance posture does not depend on each repository independently reinventing it.

 ---